Provision for High Potential Learners

-High potential learners need support because they often lack regular challenge, meaning they do not practise learning skills that are essential for success.
-There are also some sensory, social, emotional or special needs issues that affect learning and can also lead to underachievement if not addressed.
-This advice sheet is aimed at teachers, teaching assistants and more able lead teachers/coordinators in primary and secondary phases.
+High potential learners need support because they often lack regular challenge, leading to the underdevelopment of learning skills that are essential for success.
+There are also some sensory, social, emotional or special needs issues that may affect learning and can also lead to underachievement if not addressed.
+This advice sheet is aimed at teachers, teaching assistants and high learning potential lead teachers in primary and secondary phases.
 It covers why high potential learners need support and what kind of support is needed.

-IEP/Challenge Plan for a High Potential Learner (Student Interview Proforma)
+Proforma Challenge Plan for a High Potential Learner

-This advice sheet provides teachers and others within the education environment with a template to use when developing an IEP or Challenge Plan for a high potential learner.
-This form can be used by Lead Teachers or those with responsibility for high potential learners as a basis for a conversation with the student.
+This advice sheet provides teachers and others within the education environment with a template to use when developing a challenge plan for a high potential learner.
+This form can also be used by lead teachers and others with responsibility for high potential learners as a basis for a conversation with the learner.

-Example IEP/Challenge Plan for a High Potential Learner
+Example Challenge Plan for a High Potential Learner

 Teachers Developing Talent

 Self-regulation is the process of taking control of one’s learning through planning, monitoring and evaluating.
 High potential learners may struggle to develop self-regulation due to a lack of consistent challenge.
-This advice sheet is based on information from the University of Connecticut’s Center for Gifted Education and Talent Development.
-It is aimed at teachers and other educators so that they can support learners in this area.
+This advice sheet is aimed at teachers and other educators so that they can support learners in this area.

-Pupils who have difficulty with handwriting can sometimes be misunderstood in school, especially if their ability and achievement are being assessed in written work and tests.
-If they have difficulty expressing their ideas, opinions and knowledge on paper, it might be assumed that they have little knowledge or have not learned from the lesson.
-It is important for these pupils to have opportunities to also present their knowledge in other ways.
+High potential learners who have difficulty with handwriting can sometimes be misunderstood in school, especially if ability and achievement are being assessed in written work and tests.
+If learners have difficulty expressing their ideas, opinions and knowledge on paper, it might be assumed that they have little knowledge or have not learned from the lesson.
+It is important for these learners to have opportunities to also present their knowledge in other ways.
 This advice sheet is aimed at teachers and others in an educational setting to suggest ways that this might be addressed.

 Tackling Underachievement in the Secondary Phase